This post may contain affiliate links. Read my disclosure policy.

 Other prominent components of Paprika are fat, sugars and fiber.
 Since the bell pepper fruit is usually harvested in ripened form, the sugar content of Paprika is high.
 Still, it doesn't tick off the spice from the healthy foods list because, after all, nobody will use 100 grams of spice in a single day.

-Fun paprika facts
+Fun facts about Paprika Flavoring

 - Paprika is too possessive about the land where it grows.
 It doesn't grow well for three years in the soil where another nightshade family plant grows.